 Sweet Potato, Black Bean and Kale Quesadillas

-These sweet potato, black bean and kale quesadillas are a simple & healthy meal!
-With a creamy chipotle filling, crispy exterior and cheese!
-Excellent for dinner or game day!
-Vegan & dairy free options included.
+These sweet potato, black bean and kale quesadillas are a simple and healthy meal!
+With a creamy chipotle filling, crispy exterior and plenty of cheese, they’re excellent for dinner or game day.
+Dairy free and vegan options included.

 These sweet potato, black bean and kale quesadillas were originally published in March 2013.
 The post has been updated as of January 28, 2019 with new photos, text and improved recipe instructions.